foobarbecue/surfsonar/README.md

+I spent about 10h of free time building a sonar depth sensor into a surfboard.

+# Why

 Out surfing, I often wonder how deep the water is, and suspect based on wave behavior that I'm over a deep spot or a shallow spot.
 Waves generally break when they enter shallow water (there are various conflicting formulas for figuring out exactly how shallow).
 At beach breaks like San Onofre Bluffs, the best place to wait for a good wave is right over a sandbar, and the sandbars can move around from day to day.

 One day I decided to stop wondering and find out.
 I figured I could build a depth sensing sonar into my board and maybe I'd learn a thing or two about the sand underneath me, the dynamics of waves, and maybe even improve my surfing.
 Along the way I also learned some things about my surfboard, glue, wireless power, etc. It was fun and it works so I figured I'd share all the details here.

+# How

+## Tools
+- Phillips screwdriver
+- Drill
+- Largeish drill bit
+- 1 3/4" Hole saw (or slightly bigger I guess if you can find one)
+- Small saw (the one on my Leatherman Wave worked nicely)
+- Dremel (I used the Dremel Lite.
+It's pretty lame.
+I miss my plug-in Dremel which I gave away.)

 ## Ingredients